mennockramer/SubclassCommands/README.md

 Executes user-specified commands based on their currently equipped Destiny 2 subclass.

 Planned features:
-- Config file, with entries for each element, where user-sepcifed commands go.
+- Config file, with entries for each element, where user-specifed commands go.
 - Option to only run while destiny2.exe is running.

 Example use cases: